 Category Archives: Investment Marketing

-As we enter a new year, the shift from active to passive investing continues to drive significant change for investment management sales and marketing.
-Very recently, I had the pleasure of interviewing Sandra Powers Murphy and Donna DiMaria to discuss what marketers can do to grow AUM in this very challenging environment.
+The shift from active to passive investing continues to drive significant change for investment management sales and marketing.
+In this article, investment marketing consultants Sandra Powers Murphy and Donna DiMaria explain what marketers can do to help their firms grow AUM in today’s challenging environment.

-According to DiMaria, operational efficiency in sales and marketing has become imperative, and asset managers are taking note.
-“Firms are looking to be more efficient, doing more with less resources both in terms of bodies and budget.
+“Firms are looking to be more efficient, doing more with fewer resources both in terms of bodies and budget.
 And that is leading to consolidation, outsourcing, and automation.
 The status quo isn’t working anymore so, in a way, the market is recreating itself,” she said.